johnpuddephatt/stgeorges/_learning/learningsample.md

 qualification: AAT Level 2 Award
 subject_area: Business Administration & Law
 description: |
-  Whether you are considering a new career, need accounting skills for your business, or already work in the field, our AAT Computerised Accounting course covers everything you'll need to know to develop the essential skills at the heart of every modern business.
+  Whether you’re considering a new career, need accounting skills for your business, or already work in the field, our AAT Computerised Accounting course covers everything you'll need to know to develop the essential skills at the heart of every modern business.